samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 ### Creating Your Character

-Creating a higher-level character uses the same character-creation steps outlined in this chapter and the rules for advancing beyond level 1 provided in the “[Level Advancement](#LevelAdvancement)” section.
+Creating a higher-level character uses the same character-creation steps outlined in this chapter and the rules for advancing beyond level 1 provided in the "[Level Advancement](#LevelAdvancement)" section.
 You begin with the minimum amount of XP required to reach your starting level.
 For example, if the DM starts you at level 10, you have 64,000 XP.

 ### Starting Equipment